Universal Studios Guest Assistance Pass for Autism

 - There is a security check before entering so bring only what you need.
 Plastic beverage containers are okay, no glass.
 Snacks are fine too.

-- Go directly to Guest Services upon entering the park to get your assistance pass.
+- Go directly to Guest Services upon entering the park to get your Attraction Assistance Pass.

 - If you feel you will be limited as to the time you can spend in the park, make a plan of must do's and then add from there.